Gluten Free Veg Indian Recipes

 Jowar Palak appe, is one such example which makes use of only jowar flour, spinach and a handful of spices.
 Just mix them, add water and pour the batter into apple mound.
 Then 5 minutes is the only wait time before you can cook and serve them.

-There is the classic South Indian options to have.
+There are other classic South Indian options to relish as well.

 1. Brown Rice Dosa to